 Our faith reminds us of the dignity and respect that must be accorded the body, even in death.
 One of the corporal works of mercy is to bury the dead.
 With this in mind, the Cemetery Committee of St. Peter’s Parish, Port Hood, at a meeting dated December 2, 2011, revised an earlier set of guidelines and approved them for the proper care and maintenance of the cemetery.

-1. When a burial is to take place, contact is to be made as soon as possible with Hugh John Beaton, to have a plot assigned and arrange for grave digging.
+1. When a burial is to take place, contact is to be made as soon as possible with Hugh John Beaton (787-2322), to have a plot assigned and arrange for grave digging.

 2. Normally, a burial plot consists of either one or two grave spaces.

-3. Mr. Blaise Moran is the only person authorized by the Parish to dig graves in this cemetery.
+3. Mr. Glen O'Connor is the only person authorized by the parish to dig graves in this cemetery.

 4. For the maintenance of the cemetery, it would be much appreciated if gravel, fences, planted flowers, bushes or anything else NOT be placed around the headstones; such things make mowing more difficult.
 Solar lights are to be placed adjacent to and beside a tombstone.